-Stress and work related stress and anxiety?
+What is work related stress and anxiety?
 Work related stress can take many forms.
-As well as leading to anxiety and depression, it often has a significant impact and can take its toll on a person’s health.
+As well as leading to anxiety and depression, it often has a significant impact on performance and can take its toll on a person’s health.

 There is strong evidence of longer term stress leading to conditions such as heart disease, gastrointestinal problems, persistent head, neck and back pain, as well as alcohol and drug dependency.

 The figures can no longer be ignored as occupational stress is having an impact on all organizations of differing sizes and forcing many into reviewing and managing their Health, Safety and Wellbeing policies.